Build Warp's input with Warp import VideoEmbed from '@components/VideoEmbed.astro'; _Speaker: Dave, Product Design Lead at Warp_ <VideoEmbed url="https://youtu.be/ySzUj7kMZ64?si=MBhB4s_6lMDWHeS6" title="Building Warp's input UI with Warp video" /> ### The challenge Redesigning the input was tricky b

 It used a combination of semantic search, code indexing, and traditional grep to pinpoint the exact implementation.

-Section titled “Step 2.
-Modifying the Font Size”Once Warp located the implementation, I asked it to reduce the font size by 1 pixel.
+Section titled “2.
+Modifying the font size”Once Warp located the implementation, I asked it to reduce the font size by 1 pixel.

 Warp automatically edited the relevant lines: